asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

     { "_type": "login", "user_id": 1231, "user_name": "Teddy Tester" }

-We tell FnordMetric what to do with this event by writing an event handler: (FnordMetric uses the `_type` key to lookup theevent handler).
-There a are a few DSL methods like `data` and `incr` that we can use to access the event data and mofiy gauges (more about that below).
+We tell FnordMetric what to do with this event by writing an event handler (FnordMetric uses the `_type` key to look up the event handler).
+There a are a few DSL methods like `data` and `incr` that we can use to access the events data and modify gauges (more about that below).

     event :login do
       puts "user #{data[:user_name]} logged in"